 Diversity and Inclusion - Sonoco embraces Diversity and Inclusion, and our efforts to increase diversity within our Company are an organizational priority.
 We strive to translate our values and beliefs about people into an organization that reflects the diversity of our customers and the communities where we live and work.
 As of December 31, 2021, our employees were located in the following geographic regions: 48% in North America; 30% in Europe, Middle East and Africa; 12% in Latin America; and 10% in Asia Pacific.
 Our global workforce is 26% female and 74% male and 34% of our U.S. employees identify with a racial minority.
 We have labor unions in all regions of our operations, and in North America, approximately 16% of our employees are represented by unions.
 We rely on the unique qualities and talents of our employees to help us meet our strategic priorities.
 Our Diversity and Inclusion goals are focused on increasing representation of women and racial minority employees into more salaried and senior leadership positions.
 We are working toward this goal by increasing hiring and promotion rates as well as decreasing attrition.
-We made significant progress in talent acquisition during 2021, despite a challenging labor market.
-In the U.S., 44% of hires were female and 34% were a member of a minority group.
-For the past 10 years, Sonoco's employees have expanded and improved our Global Diversity and Inclusion Council, which is chaired by our President and CEO.
+We made significant progress in talent acquisition during 2021, despite a challenging labor and improved our Global Diversity and Inclusion Council, which is chaired by our President and CEO.
 In 2021, we continued to focus council activities on workforce representation (diversity) and work environment (inclusion) by addressing unconscious bias to ensure we build an environment where diverse backgrounds are appreciated, and diverse ideas are heard.
 Also, in 2021 the Global Diversity and Inclusion Council chartered a new Business Resource Group (BRG), Black Employees @ Sonoco to join our other four existing BRGs.
 In addition, we are committed to lifting up historically disadvantaged businesses in an effort to make a positive economic impact on society.
-We have had a dedicated Supplier Diversity program since 2004, and since 2010 we have spent more than \$1.9 billion with certified, diverse suppliers.
+We have had a dedicated